maelfabien/maelfabien.github.io/_pages/ml.md

 [Text Embedding with Word2Vec](https://maelfabien.github.io/machinelearning/NLP_3/) : A deeper dive into the state of the art embedding technique : Word2Vec.

+## Hidden Markov Models and Markov Chains

+[Markov Chains](https://maelfabien.github.io/machinelearning/HMM_1/) : Markov Chains are the basic building block for Hidden Markov Models, widely used in image processing or in NLP.

 ## Graph Analysis and Graph Learning